x

 More () »

-What is a heat wave, and when are heat alerts issued?
+What is the difference between a heat advisory and an excessive heat warning?

-With a heat wave expected in Hampton Roads this weekend, let's break down the definition of a heat wave and what criteria need to be met for heat alerts.
+With another heat wave expected in Hampton Roads, let's break down the definition of a heat wave and what criteria need to be met for heat alerts.

-NORFOLK, Va. — Hampton Roads is anticipating its first heat wave of the year, but keep in mind that a heat wave is different than normal, hot summer days.
+NORFOLK, Va. — Hampton Roads is entering another heat wave, but keep in mind that a heat wave is different than normal, hot summer days.

 According to the National Weather Service, a heat wave is defined as a period of abnormally and uncomfortably hot and unusually humid weather.
 By definition, a heat wave has to last at least two days.